Why is this medication prescribed?

 Bisoprolol comes as a tablet to take by mouth.
 It is usually taken once a day.
 To help you remember to take bisoprolol, take it around the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take bisoprolol exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Bisoprolol controls high blood pressure but does not cure it.
 It may take a few weeks before you feel the full benefit of bisoprolol.
 Continue to take bisoprolol even if you feel well.
 Do not stop taking bisoprolol without talking to your doctor.
-Suddenly stopping bisoprolol may cause angina (chest pain), heart attack, or irregular heartbeat.
-Your doctor will probably decrease your dose gradually.
+If you suddenly stop taking bisoprolol, you may experience serious heart problems such as angina (chest pain), heart attack, or irregular heartbeat.
+Your doctor will probably decrease your dose gradually over 1 week.
+Your doctor will watch you carefully and will probably tell you to avoid physical activity during this time.

 Other uses for this medicine